Grants & Sponsored Programs Main Menu

 1.2 Description of the Office of Sponsored Programs

-The Office of Sponsored Programs (OSP) was established as a support service for Armstrong Atlantic State University faculty and staff.
+The Office of Sponsored Programs (OSP) was established as a support service for Armstrong State University faculty and staff.
 As such, this office facilitates the administrative review of sponsored projects and research proposals from the initial planning phase through the award.
 Post-award activities, fiscal arrangements, and grant implementation are the responsibilities of the researcher or principal investigator and the Business Office.
 The OSP is available to advise throughout the project period and with final reports.

 Return to Top